GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
+> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 >
-> ~ *Michael Hawley*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts